Network Commands Basics: Checking Connectivity with ip and ifconfig

 How do you check an IP address?

-Run ip a (short for ip addr show) to list IP addresses on every interface.
-If you prefer net-tools, bare ifconfig shows the same data.
+Run ip a to list IP addresses on every interface. ip a is short for ip addr show.
+If you are used to net-tools, bare ifconfig shows the same data.
 Start here to learn your own IP.

 $ ip a